Sending Email Notifications¶

 CALL SYSTEM$SEND_EMAIL( 'my_email_int', 'email@example.com, firstname.lastname@example.org', 'Email Alert: Task A has finished.', 'Task A has successfully finished.\nStart Time: 10:10:32\nEnd Time: 12:15:45\nTotal Records Processed: 115678' );

-If any email address in the recipient list is not included in the
+If you set the ALLOWED_RECIPIENTS property of the notification integration and any email address in the recipient list is not that list, no email notifications are sent.

 The email notification message is sent from